St Dunstan's College: History

 A grammar school has been associated with the parish of St Dunstan-in-the-East since 1446.
 The original school operated until the early 16th century, providing education for boys aged 7–11 in the City of London.
 In the late 19th century, the opportunities of the Industrial Revolution spurred the parishioners of St Dunstan-in-the-East to re-establish the school on lands owned by the church.

 The present site in Catford was chosen in 1854.
-The architect Edward Middleton Barry designed the college's main building, which is a late extant example of the Gothic revival in London.
+The architect Edward Norton Clifton, modifying originals plans by Sir William Tite, designed the college's main building, which is a late extant example of the Gothic revival in London.
 The college officially opened in 1888 as a day and boarding public school.

 During the First World War, 977 former and current St Dunstan's pupils enlisted, of whom 233 died during the conflict.
 Frederick Henry Johnson, a former pupil when he joined up, was awarded the Victoria Cross for gallantry at the Battle of Loos.

 The college's war dead are memorialised at St George's Church in Ypres, the battlefield at Loos, and on the dais of the Great Hall at St Dunstan's.

 The college's memorial reads Albam Exornarunt ("they adorned the white"), an ergo post facto modification of the instructive Albam Exorna motto.